ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common_prep/month_partition/month_partition.md

   - project_is_learn_gitlab
   - project_is_imported

-A specific handbook page has been created for this table.
+A specific handbook page has been created for this table [here](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/saas-product-events-data/).
 This has more information on how to add events and some analysis that can be run with this model.

+When making changes to this model, you will have to use a specific DAG to backfill the partitions.
+Details [here](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/saas-product-events-data/#backfill-the-data).

 {% enddocs %}